Rayhaan1345/FinalProject_RI/README.md

-Thanks a lot for visitng this project.
+Hey there! thanks a lot for visitng this project.

-🏞
+# 🏞️

-This project was the core of my research internship at M42 Health - Abu Dhabi.
+This was the main goal of my internship at M42 health- Abu Dhabi.
+Here, I created "Diabetes Predictor Model" with Deep Learning for helping identify pre-diabetics and getting them out of the spectrum.
+The model performed with over 97% accuracy.

 **Visit the Web Application**: [https://research-report-diabetes.streamlit.app/] 🌌